 The statutory provided penalties for misdemeanor and felony drug offenses in Texas are as follows:

-- A Class B misdemeanor drug conviction can result in a jail sentence up to 180 days and/or a fine not more than $2,000.
+- A Class B misdemeanor drug conviction can result in a jail sentence of up to 180 days and/or a fine of not more than $2,000.

-- A Class A misdemeanor drug conviction can result in a jail sentence up to one year and/or a fine up to $4,000.
+- A Class A misdemeanor drug conviction can result in a jail sentence of up to one year and/or a fine of up to $4,000.

 - A state jail felony drug conviction can result in a jail sentence ranging from 180 days to two years and/or a fine not more than $10,000.

-- A felony of the third degree drug conviction can result in a prison sentence from two to ten years and/or a fine up to $10,000.
+- A felony of the third-degree drug conviction can result in a prison sentence of two to ten years and/or a fine up to $10,000.

-- A felony of the second degree drug conviction can result in a two to 20 year prison sentence and/or a fine not more than $10,000.
+- A felony of a second-degree drug conviction can result in a two to 20-year prison sentence and/or a fine not more than $10,000.